core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 {:removeinrfc}

 ## Version -11 to -12 ## {#sec-11-12}

+* Clarified the issue of identical ETags from multiple servers and added strategies to cope with this.
+Removed recommendation to not use such duplicate ETags.

 * Simplified section on application group naming using URI authority and corresponding appendix examples; declaring new Option solution out of scope.